Hyper Pet Doggie Tail Plush Interactive Dog Toy and more - Digital Trends | Digital Trends

-Entertain your dog and maybe even your cat with hits jumping tail.
+Entertain your dog and maybe even your cat with this jumping tail.
 This motion-activated toy with unexpected noises is unlike anything your pet has seen before.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.